fenilli/formkit-addon-inertia/.github/README.md

 ## Options

-You can use all of InertiaJS [callbacks](https://inertiajs.com/manual-visits#event-callbacks) and we add the node as the last argument for easy integration of your features.
+You can use all of InertiaJS [callbacks](https://inertiajs.com/manual-visits#event-callbacks), and we add the FormKit node as the last argument for easy integration of your features.

-> We by default add some features inside inertia's callbacks to make the use smoother.
+> We by default add some features inside Inertia callbacks to make the use smoother.
 >
 > There are four features, loading message, disabled prop, progress data attribute and automatic field errors.
 > You can disable any of these by passing any of these properties to the options.